astro/microvm.nix/doc/src/faq.md

 [❤ Sponsor](https://github.com/sponsors/astro)

-## Why build a kernel with a custom config?
+## Why build a kernel with a custom configuration?

 Hypervisors are not required to be able to load an initrd/initramfs.
 Therefore we start init from a virtio disk which requires virtio drivers to be built into the kernel statically.

-Because we are building our own kernel anyway, we've got the opportunity of adding more custom config that is optimized for common MicroVM use-cases.
+Because we are building our own kernel anyway, we've got the opportunity of adding more custom configuration that is optimized for common MicroVM use-cases.

 The **microvm.nix** project contains instructions for Github to build